dsuz/creating-circle-object-in-unity/README.md

 # Creating circle object in Unity
 I found many people wanted to create circle object like a donut.
-So I tried to create Unity Editor Extention which creates circle object using Line Renderer.
+So I tried to create Unity Editor Extension which creates circle object using Line Renderer.
 The implementation is base on the following youtube movie:

 [Draw Circle and place object on circle using Line Renderer](https://www.youtube.com/watch?v=BoDwchoM9Ic)